privly/privly-applications/PGP/README.md

 - Basic funcitonality:
   - Enable editing of content after creation
-  - Assess if persona key is captured after signing in (https://github.com/privly/privly-applications/issues/64)

 - UX:
   - Provide better user feedback when signing in with Persona